Immigrating to Canada

 Individuals who hold US citizenship may be able to obtain a work permit via the provisions of the NAFTA agreement rather than going through the LMIA process.

 Applying for a Work Permit

-Information regarding work permits and the processing times can be found here: http://www.cic.gc.ca/english/information/times/temp.asp
+[Click here for information regarding work permits and the processing times]

 - Please keep in mind the processing times when you apply for your work permit.
 Until you receive a valid permit, you will be unable to start your position at McMaster.